sshalem/JAVA/_4_Comparable_and_Comparator/README.md

 - compareTo(Person o)

 And we cannot make more methods of compareTo(Person o) in the person Class</br>
-thus we can have only strategy for Sorting.
+thus we can have only ONE strategy for Sorting.

 [Back_to_top](#Table-of-contents)